-The purpose of the School District 28 Career Programs and Quesnel & District Ministry of Forests Junior Wildland Fire Crew Program is to raise awareness for Grade 12 Students about Wildland Fire Fighting as a work experience and work opportunity.
-For students that qualify for the program, it will provide an exploration and preparation opportunity.
-Participants will also learn about summer and seasonal employment opportunities in this field.
-There is some costs associated with taking the program but please check with Mr Tourangeau for further information.
+The purpose of the School District 28 Career Programs and Quesnel & District Program is to raise awareness for Grade 12 Students about Wildland Fire.
+For students that qualify for the program, it provides an exploration and preparation opportunity.
+There may be some additional costs associated with taking the program.